This feature is currently in beta (early access) for Canadian clinics.

 Are Timesheets connected to Time Off?

 Not at this time.
 Marking a day as “vacation” in Timesheets does not affect time off or vacation pay balances.
-Time off must be recorded through payroll.
+Time off still must be recorded through payroll.

 Will Jane calculate vacation pay automatically?